JetBrains/kotlin-mobile-docs/topics/configure-sqldelight-for-data-storage.md

 fun deleteAllLanguages()
 ```

-To execute the `deleteAllLanguages` query in from your code, write the following:
+To execute the `deleteAllLanguages` query from your code, write the following:

 ```kotlin
 val database = AppDatabase(sqlDriver)